rajexcited/AngularJS-Birbal/README.md

-Due to lack of time and resource availability, There will not be any further enhancements.
+Adding new feature mocking live Http calls in few weeks.Due to lack of time and resource availability, There will not be any further enhancements.
+0.0.8 is going to be last release until I find some help.

 # AngularJS-Birbal
 Learn Angular performance effects.
 It provides extra eye to developer for ngApp.